mhanberg/blog/_posts/2021-06-02-how-to-set-up-neovim-for-elixir-development.md

 ### Nightly

-> With the release of 0.5, you no longer need to use Neovim nightly.
+> With the release of 0.5, you no longer need to use Neovim nightly for this setup.
 I will leave these instructions in case you still want to live on the edge.

 As of this writing, the builtin LSP client is only available on the nightly build of Neovim.
 Once 0.5 is released, you should be able to switch to a stable build, but for now, let's get nightly installed.